sikopet/blog/publish/perl/perl-one-liners.md

     for f in `find publish -type f -iname "*.md"`; do perl -wn -i -p -MText::Capitalize -e 'my $new = capitalize_title( $_, PRESERVE_ALLCAPS=>1 ) ; s/(.*)/$new/ if 1 ..
 1' $f
     done

+Check the changes are ok:

+    git diff

+.. to removes staged and working directory changes:

+    git reset --hard

+.. to remove untracked files:

+    git clean -f -d